preload

 You can have engines rebuilt for less money, but you can't have engines built for less that are built wth the same care, attention to detail and experience that we use in building them.
 We spend more time cleaning and preparing our blocks both before and after machining than a lot of shops spend doing an entire rebuild.
 Although some components and specifications may differ, the same basic steps and care go into building our street engines as go into our race engines.
 When you spend less on an engine its cheaper because less time was spent on it due to the steps that were left out - including design and testing time.
 If our engines are more expensive its because of the extra time, additional care, and a long list of additional steps that go into building them.
 Its also why our engines produce more power on the dyno and on the road, are more economical, and are more reliable.

-Ten of our standard steps that you don't usually see in engine rebuilds done by others include:
+12 engine rebuild procedures that you don't usually see in engine rebuilds done by others:

 1) all blocks go through a several step cleaning process both before and after machining